-13 To a great extent the properties of sentential objects can be ascribed to sentential subjects too, and similarly, the selection restrictions determining the type of nominalization are lexically coded for each predicate that can take sentential subjects.
+To a great extent the properties of sentential objects can be ascribed to sentential subjects too, and similarly, the selection restrictions determining the type of nominalization are lexically coded for each predicate that can take sentential subjects.
 For further comments, see footnote 1.

-To be more specific with respect to the lexical 'coding' of these properties, the second argument of transitive verbs could be specified for the type of objects by including a term variable that specifies its order.
-Disregarding the semantic functions of the first and second arguments, we would get the following types of categorisation: san(x)(X) 'think', where 'X' specifies objects referring to a proposition (fact); söyle(x)(X,e) 'say/tell', with 'X' for propositions and 'e' for events; "uz"u"(x)(X/e) 'regret' with 'X/e' indicating that there is no opposition between facts and acts; begen(x)(e,x) 'like' with 'e' for events and 'x' for things; and finally, gör(x)(X,e,x) 'see' for which it is specified that terms referring to facts, events, and things can be expressed as the object of the verb of the main clause.
+(X, e) 'say / tell', with "X" for propositions and "e" for events; $\ddot{u}z\ddot{u}l$ - (x) (X/e) 'regret' with "X/e" indicating that there is no opposition between facts and acts; $be\breve{g}en$ - (x) (e, x) 'like' with "e" for events and "x" for things; and finally, $g\ddot{o}r$ - (x) (X, e, x) 'see', for which it is specified that terms referring to facts, events, and things can be expressed as the object of the verb of the main clause.